Accenture/mercury/guides/CHAPTER-3.md

 The platform-core foundation library contains a built-in non-blocking HTTP server that you can use to create REST endpoints.
 Behind the curtain, it is using the vertx web client and server libraries.

+The REST automation system is not a code generator.
+The REST endpoints in the rest.yaml file are handled by the system directly - "Config is the code".

 We will use the "rest.yaml" sample configuration file in the "lambda-example" project to elaborate the configuration approach.